 The attention and teamwork needed to blow glass can be therapeutic, especially for individuals with traumas and injuries that have occurred during military service.
-Hot Shop Heroes is a collaboration with the Warrior Transition Unit at Joint Base Lewis-McChord, the American Lake VA, and Museum of Glass.
+Hot Shop Heroes is a collaboration with the Warrior Transition Unit at Joint Base Lewis-McChord, the American Lake Veterans Administration, and Museum of Glass.

 The program offers participants an opportunity to take up to two 8-week courses in basic glassblowing.
 Previous participants have identified the social and emotional benefits of Hot Shop Heroes, recognizing that through the team environment, they have become open to the joy in creating art, coping with anxiety, and interacting with others in a healthy manner.

 Contact Mary Carstensen, Hot Shop Heroes Coordinator, at firstname.lastname@example.org, for more program information.

 Established in 2002, Science of Art is an educational outreach program that helps K-12 students understand and practice the interdisciplinary nature of life.
 Our recently redesigned Science of Art curriculum approaches real-world problems with tools from artistic and scientific thinking to invent novel solutions.
 By applying logical thinking, the students involved in the program explore the world with creativity, and deeper understandings of the real world.
 The new program has 5 distinct units based on the Washington State Science and Arts standards, and takes place over three or four sessions, generally beginning with two visits from a MOG instructor to the classroom and wrapping with a final trip to the Museum.
 An additional classroom visit post Museum visit is possible.

 Learn more about the curriculum and tour components of our new program.

 mobile hot shop